stepanataccolade/docsv2/sources/gs_deploy_sample.md

 To configure and deploy your Cell, click on your Cell.
 This is the `demo-app` widget in the last column, under the environment name.
 You will be taken to the `demo-app` Status page which shows that the Cell is not deployed.

-Click on the `Settings` tab and enter the following information:
+Click on the `Configuration` tab and enter the following information:

 - The top section shows the current cell manifest that is being used to create this Cell.
 You should see Version 1 being used.
 - The auto-deploy section allows you to configure whether you want this cell to be automatically deployed each time a new cell manifest version is detected.
 For the demo, check this box.